MCP Dev Setup: Anaconda, uv, and Claude

 The pip-plus-venv workflow versus the streamlined uv init and uv sync workflow

-uv is a modern, ultra-fast Python package installer and project manager written in Rust.
-It is a drop-in replacement for pip and pip-tools and is the tool this course uses to manage dependencies.
+uv is a modern, very fast Python package installer and project manager written in Rust.
+It is a drop-in replacement for pip and pip-tools.
+It is the tool this course uses to manage dependencies.

 Why uv over pip: